 Historically, the market price of our common stock has fluctuated over a wide range, and it is likely that the price of our common stock will continue to be volatile in the future.
-The market price of our common stock could be impacted due to a variety of factors, including, in addition to global and industry-wide events:
+The closing price of our common stock has ranged from \$55.89 to \$296.54 per share during the period from January 1, 2022 to January 31, 2023.
+The market price of our common stock could be impacted due to a variety of factors, including: global market or financial developments; prevailing macroeconomic conditions, including potential recession or economic downturns; US market events (including the potential for unusual market trading activity following external short interest developments or social media activity); the outbreak of war or hostilities; NASH therapeutic company developments and/or FDA developments, regardless of whether occurring generally and/or specifically as to our clinical trials and development programs; industry-wide events; and the following events or developments:

-· the losses we may incur;

-- developments in patent or other proprietary rights owned or licensed by us, our collaborative partners or our competitors; - · public concern as to the safety and efficacy of products developed by us or others; and - litigation.
+- · the losses we may incur, including increased losses resulting from costs associated with increases in our clinical trial activity; - developments in patent or other proprietary rights owned or licensed by us, our collaborative partners or our competitors; - the progress and results of our clinical trials;

+- public or regulatory concern as to the safety and efficacy of NASH products developed by us or others or public safety generally;

+and

+- litigation.

 In addition, due to one or more of the foregoing factors in one or more future quarters, our results of operations may fall below the expectations of securities analysts and investors.
-In that event, the market price of our common stock could materially decline.
+In the event any of the foregoing occur, the market price of our common stock could be highly volatile and may materially decline.